ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/overview_of_ballerina_observability.md

 observabilityIncluded=true
 ```

->**Note:** the above configuration is included by default in the `Ballerina.toml` file generated when initiating a new
+>**Note:** The above configuration is included by default in the `Ballerina.toml` file generated when initiating a new
 package using the `bal new` command.

 Alternatively, we can pass the `--observability-included` flag with the `bal run` command to start a Ballerina program with observability enabled.